pactflow/docs.pactflow.io/website/docs/docs/bi-directional-contract-testing/contracts/pact.md

 | 3       | ✅         |
 | 4+      | ❌         |

-*NOTE: On-Premises will support Pact Sspecification Version 3 from the next release: 1.19.0*
+*NOTE: On-Premises will support Pact Specification Version 3 from the next release: 1.19.0*

 ## Compatibility with Provider Contracts